ansys/pyadditive-widgets/README.md

 # pyadditive-parametric-study-gui
-A python script to visualize additive parametric study results
+A python script to visualize additive parametric studies